msjadhav03/express-serverless-todo-app/README.md

 - Allows auditing of user login and policy usage.

+# AWS API Gateway

+-  AWS API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+- act as the "front door" for applications to access data, business logic, or functionality from your backend services.
+- securing REST, HTTP, and WebSocket APIs
+- Support for stateful (WebSocket) and stateless (HTTP and REST) APIs.
+- Support for custom domain names.
+- CloudTrail logging and monitoring of API usage and API changes.

+# AWS CloudFront

+- It is used for global deployment, and setting up many HTTP features.

+# AWS Route 53
+- Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
+- Reserve Domain names, update DNS and monitor websites.
+- Amazon Route 53 helps to make that connection between domain names and IP addresses.
+- `How does it works?`

+    1. A user opens a web browser, enters www.example.com in the address bar, and presses Enter.
+    2. The request for www.example.com is routed to a DNS resolver, which is typically managed by the user's internet service provider (ISP), such as a cable internet provider, a DSL broadband provider, or a corporate network.
+    3. The DNS resolver for the ISP forwards the request for www.example.com to a DNS root name server.
+    4. The DNS resolver forwards the request for www.example.com again, this time to one of the TLD name servers for .com domains.
+The name server for .com domains responds to the request with the names of the four Route 53 name servers that are associated with the example.com domain.
+    5. The DNS resolver caches (stores) the four Route 53 name servers.
+The next time someone browses to example.com, the resolver skips steps 3 and 4 because it already has the name servers for example.com.
+The name servers are typically cached for two days.
+    6. The DNS resolver chooses a Route 53 name server and forwards the request for www.example.com to that name server.
+    7. The Route 53 name server looks in the example.com hosted zone for the www.example.com record, gets the associated value, such as the IP address for a web server, 192.0.2.44, and returns the IP address to the DNS resolver.
+    8. The DNS resolver finally has the IP address that the user needs.
+The resolver returns that value to the web browser.
+    9. The web browser sends a request for www.example.com to the IP address that it got from the DNS resolver.
+This is where your content is, for example, a web server running on an Amazon EC2 instance or an Amazon S3 bucket that's configured as a website endpoint.
+    10. The web server or other resource at 192.0.2.44 returns the web page for www.example.com to the web browser, and the web browser displays the page.

 # AWS CLI

 - Command Line interface to access AWS services.